mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 include common things programmers need these days.
 For commenting a line, you don't need a plugin.
 Just press `ctrl+c` over the line and that's it.
 I don't remap anything.
 I use the defaults.
 The only thing I did was change a default theme.
-And I choose one that is bundled with the editor.
+And I choose one that was bundled with the editor.
 That was it!

 The same goes for [Tmux](https://github.com/tmux/tmux).
 I